deniselashlley/TheLightTreeYoga/src/pages/introduction/index.md

 **<br/>**

-### We are being called back to the old ways to help us navigate our modern lives, collectively, in more harmony, and with less harm to ourselves, each other and our home.
+### we are being called back to the old ways to help us navigate our modern lives, collectively, in more harmony, and with less harm to ourselves, each other and our home.

 *Let's create space for not knowing or needing to know.*